Level-based Analysis of Genetic Algorithms and other Search Processes: Main result

-This section states a general technique for obtaining upper bounds on the expected runtime of any process that can be described in the form of Algorithm~\ref{algo:Algorithm1}.
+This section states the main result of the paper, a general technique for obtaining upper bounds on the expected runtime of any process that can be described in the form of Algorithm~\ref{algo:Algorithm1}.
 We use the following notation.
-For any positive integer~$n$, define~$[n] := \{1, 2,...,n\}$.
 The natural logarithm is denoted by~$\ln(\cdot)$.
-The complement of an event $\mathcal{E}$ is denoted by $\bar{\mathcal{E}}$.
-Suppose that for some~$m$ there is an ordered partition of~$\mathcal{X}$ into subsets $(A_1,\dots,A_{m+1})$ called {\em levels}.
-For $j\in [m]$ we denote by $A_j^+:=\cup_{i=j+1}^{m+1} A_i$, the union of all levels above level $j$.
-An example of partition is the \emph{canonical} partition, where each level regroups solutions having the same fitness value (see e.g.~\cite{bib:l11}).
-This partition is classified as \emph{fitness-based}, our main theorem is not limited to this particular type of partition.
+Suppose that for some~$m$ there is an ordered partition of~$\mathcal{X}$ into subsets $(A_1,\dots,A_{m})$ called {\em levels}, we define $A_{\ge j}:=\cup_{i=j}^{m} A_i$, \ie the union of all levels above level $j$.
+An example of a partition is the \emph{canonical} partition, where each level regroups solutions having the same fitness value (see e.g.~\cite{bib:l11}).
+This partition is classified as \emph{fitness-based} or $f$-based, if $f(x)<f(y)$ for all $x \in A_{j}$, $y \in A_{j+1}$ and all $j \in [m-1]$.
+As a result of the algorithmic abstraction, our main theorem is not limited to this particular type of partition.
+Let~$P\in\mathcal{X}^\lambda$ be a population vector of a finite number $\lambda\in\mathbb{N}$ of individuals.
+Given any subset $A \subseteq \mathcal{X}$, we write~$|P \cap A| := |\{i \mid P(i) \in A\}|$ to denote the number of individuals in population $P$ that belong to the subset $A$.